 If you are looking for the best way to save money on heating, most households will achieve the most significant savings by replacing their old, inefficient oil boiler with a new, ultra-efficient model.
-As the price of heating oil increases, so does the savings achieved from a new boiler.
+As the price of heating oil increases, so do the savings achieved from a new boiler.
 With the current cost of living crisis, there’s never been a better time to upgrade an old oil boiler, with payback achieved in only months.

 Over the 20-year lifetime of a new oil boiler, an ultra-efficient replacement could save a typical household well over £20,000.
 Beyond direct cost savings, installing a new boiler is one of the most profitable improvements you can make to your home, according to GoCompare, increasing its value by 4%.
 Ultra-efficient boilers are also much more environmentally friendly, due to the combination of lower emissions and significantly reduced oil consumption.
 With their huge upfront installation costs and increased running costs, air source heat pumps are not yet a viable alternative to oil heating for most households.
 To get a free, no-obligation quote for a replacement oil boiler, please contact us now.